 Aesthetics [section ed: W. Scott Clifton]

-This thread will be for discussions related to the Aesthetics section.
-This top post will include:
+This thread will be for discussions related to the Aesthetics section of Introduction to Philosophy.
+See the full project summary.

 I just wanted to post here that I’m finalizing the outline and it should be posted in the next couple of days.